 - Transportation policies to limit the number of motor vehicles on campus uses of campus buses and bicycles have been implemented to encourage a healthier environment. - The pedestrian policy has encouraged students and staff to walk around campus and avoid using private vehicles.
 The use of environmentally friendly public transportation has decreased the carbon footprint around campus. - Regular shuttle service is provided (by institute or other parties).
-The future goal is to minimize on campus transportation which would help to reduce carbon footprint through better planning. - Solar charged battery operated rickshaws are used as shuttle service in IITR. - Apart from this, Zero Emission Vehicles are available, and provided by the institute at a nominal charge.
+The future goal is to minimize on campus transportation which would help to reduce carbon footprint through better planning. - Solar charged battery operated rickshaws are used as shuttle service in IITR. - Apart from this, Zero Emission Vehicles are available, and provided by the institute at a subsidized rate.
 The total number of Zero Emission Vehicles (ZEV) divided by total campus population is about 0.71. - The initiatives have resulted in more than 30% decrease in parking area or parking area reduction reaching its limit. - A Number of Transportation Initiatives is designed to decrease Private Vehicles on Campus such as E-Rickshaws inside campus. uses of bicycles on campus since, students are not allowed to use motorized vehicles, pedestrian friendly paths, and use of electric cars inside the campus etc. - The campus is designed in such a way that the faculty houses and student residences are within 1 mile from the educational departments and offices.
-Hence, no cars are required due to the close proximity between different areas. - IITR has procured 2 electric cars and two e-cart for community inside the campus and nearby areas.
-Further, IITR community sensitization through poster and brochure on e-vehicle initiative for creating awareness and utilisation of electrical vehicle in the campus. - Reduction in Diesel and petrol by usage of 2 e-vehicles.
+Hence, no cars are required due to the close proximity between different areas. - Total Number of Vehicles actively used and managed by the Institute 14 - Electric Cars -02 - Diesel Cars 04 - Electric Buggies 02 - Traveller (Diesel) 03 - Buses (Diesel) -03 - Reduction in Diesel and petrol by usage of 2 e-vehicles.